Wednesday, May 20, 2020

-Sharks are the unsung heroes for QLD tourism
+Sharks are the unsung heroes for Queensland tourism

 As mentioned above, a reef with sharks is much healthier reef and one which stands a higher chance at combatting the impacts of warming/bleaching events.
 Given our Australia’s Great Barrier Reef, directly and indirectly, supports over 64,000 Australian jobs, and sharks maintain the health of the reef 365 days a year, sharks truly are the unsung heroes for tourism.

 In fact, in places like the Island nation of Palau, where people come to see and dive with sharks, studies have estimated that each shark is worth $2 million dollars to the Palau economy.